Olympus unit pleads guilty to resolve U.S. duodenoscope probe

 As part of a plea deal, U.S. District Judge Stanley Chesler sentenced Olympus to pay an $80 million fine and forfeit $5 million, the department said.

-Olympus in a statement said it has agreed to undertake steps to enhance its regulatory affairs processes and procedures and that the investigation did not identify any direct harm to patients caused by its failure to file the reports.
+Olympus in a statement said it has agreed to undertake steps to enhance its regulatory processes and that the investigation did not identify any direct harm to patients caused by its failure to file the reports.

-A lawyer for Yabe, 62, did not immediately respond to a request for comment.
-He is scheduled to be sentenced on March 27 and faces a maximum of one year in prison, the Justice Department said.
+Yabe’s lawyer had no immediate comment.
+Yabe, 62, is scheduled to be sentenced on March 27, and faces a maximum of one year in prison.

 Duodenoscopes are flexible tubes with lighted video equipment that are snaked down a patient’s throat to diagnose or treat disorders of the gastrointestinal tract.

-The duodenum is the first part of the small intestine just beyond the stomach.
-Physicians perform about 500,000 procedures with duodenoscopes every year in the United States.
+Olympus issued a safety alert about duodenoscopes in Europe in 2013.
+But it did not warn U.S. hospitals about the risk of contamination until 2015, after there had been so-called superbug outbreaks in Seattle, Pittsburgh and Los Angeles.

+In 2016, Olympus recalled its TJF-Q180V duodenoscopes and made alterations to reduce the risk of contamination.

-Prosecutors said the Tokyo-based company admitted that in 2012 and 2013 it failed to file with the U.S. Food and Drug Administration adverse event reports relating to infections in Europe connected to its TJF-Q180V duodenoscope.
+Prosecutors said the Tokyo-based company admitted that in 2012 and 2013 it failed to file with the U.S. Food and Drug Administration adverse event reports relating to infections in Europe connected to the TJF-Q180V.

-The FDA compiles reports of illnesses and injuries associated with drugs and devices it has approved in order to monitor potential problems that crop up once they are on the market.
-Improperly sterilized duodenoscopes can lead to serious infections upon reuse.
+The FDA compiles reports of illnesses and injuries associated with drugs and devices it has approved in order to monitor potential problems once they are on the market.

-The Justice Department said adverse events Olympus failed to report included the infection of 22 patients with Pseudomonas aeruginosa in the Netherlands in early 2012 and the infection of three patients in France in November 2012.
+The Justice Department said the adverse events Olympus failed to report included the infection of 22 patients with Pseudomonas aeruginosa in the Netherlands in early 2012 and the E. coli infection of three patients in France in November 2012.

-Prosecutors said that Yabe was personally responsible for the failure to file the information with the FDA relating to infections in the Netherlands when he was Olympus’s top regulatory official.
+Prosecutors said Yabe was personally responsible for the failure to file the information with the FDA relating to infections in the Netherlands when he was the company’s top regulatory official.

-Reporting by Nate Raymond in Boston and David Alexander in Washington; Editing by Lisa Lambert and Bill Berkrot
+Reporting by Nate Raymond in Boston, Chad Terhune in Los Angeles and David Alexander in Washington; Editing by Lisa Lambert and Bill Berkrot